Hochopepper/SwordToShield/Character_Creation/BodyTypes.md

 ### Hearty Size
 Due to your impressive size you are a much easier target, giving you disadvantage on dexterity saving throws.
-You also require 10x more food per day (10 pounds of food a day).
-Your starting hitpoints are also doubled and you roll two times the number of hit dice when rolling for hitpoint increases.
+You also require 10 pounds of food per day to survive.
+Your starting hitpoints are doubled and you roll two times the number of hit dice when rolling for hitpoint increases.

 ### Effortless Wielding
 You may wield a two handed weapon of large or smaller size with one hand.